-The IDP Area is largely undeveloped except for some country residential and non-residential (commercial) development, a cemetery, and the Village's lagoon site.
-There are no oil and gas wells within the IDP Plan area, pipelines however, do affect some of the north and east portion of the IDP Plan Area.
-Much of the remaining land is cultivated or pasture.
+The IDP area is largely undeveloped except for some country residential and non-residential (commercial) development, a cemetery, and the Village's lagoon site.
+A number of oil and gas wells are concentrated towards the south and southeast of the Plan area.
+Pipelines have most impact on the southwest of the Plan Area.
+The majority of the remaining land is cultivated or pasture.